Connect with others who understand.

 How Do the Kidneys Filter Blood?

-The kidneys are part of the urinary system, which includes your ureters, bladder, and urethra.
+The kidneys are part of the urinary system, which includes the ureters, bladder, and urethra.
 To best understand how the kidneys work, it helps to explain the entire system.

 The nephron, shown on the left, filters blood in the kidney to remove waste.
 Millions of these tiny filters in each kidney work together to clean your blood and produce urine.
 (Adobe Stock)

-• The glomerulus — Acts like a coffee filter.
-It lets water and waste products pass into the tubule while keeping red blood cells and proteins in the bloodstream.
+• The glomerulus — Acts like a coffee filter, letting water and waste products pass into the tubule while keeping red blood cells and proteins in the bloodstream

-• The tubule — This part reabsorbs most water, nutrients, and minerals back into the body while the remaining fluid forms urine.
+• The tubule — Reabsorbs most water, nutrients, and minerals back into the body while the remaining fluid forms urine

-Blood vessels run alongside the tubules to take water, nutrients, and minerals back to the rest of your body.
-Blood leaves your kidneys through the renal vein, clean and free of waste.
+Blood vessels run alongside the tubules to take water, nutrients, and minerals back to the rest of the body.
+Blood leaves the kidneys through the renal vein, clean and free of waste.

 Any water that isn’t reabsorbed from the tubule goes on to make urine.
 This water mixes with urea and other waste products.
 Urine then leaves the kidneys and flows into a tube called the ureter.
 The ureter leads into the bladder — a triangle-shaped organ that stores urine.